 Note that the default view here is to only show the sitemaps that you have added.
 To view those that have been added by other authorized users on the account click the "all" tab.

 The page shows you the sitemaps that you've submitted, the number of pages they found in each, and the number of those pages that they've indexed.
 You can also see quite clearly if there are any issues that they've detected within your sitemaps.
 Simply click on the warnings hyperlink to view them all.

-This section contains links to tools that are outside of GWT, but are of interest to webmasters, such as the Rich Snippet Testing tool, which enables webmasters to test their schema implementations, the Structured Data Markup Helper, and others.
+This section contains links to tools that are outside of GWT, but are of interest to webmasters, such as the Structured Data Testing tool, which enables webmasters to test their schema implementations, the Structured Data Markup Helper, and others.

-The labs section contains functionality that’s in testing mode.
-When it’s deemed to be "ready for prime time" it will be promoted to the regular sections of GWT, or it may just vanish if it's determined to not be useful.
+The labs section contains functionality that's in testing mode.
+When it's deemed to be "ready for prime time" it will be promoted to the regular sections of GWT, or it may just vanish if it's determined to not be useful.

 This allows you to set up Google customized search for your own site.